 This is especially true when purchasing fitness equipment.
 If a product has to be cheap AND be within a certain weight requirement, then you could be really comprising the strength.
 If you are doing a handstand on your Parallettes, or hanging from your Suspension trainer, you don’t want to be worrying about it breaking.

 You pay for quality.
 You pay for safety.
 And you should also pay for enjoyment.
 If you take working out and exercising seriously, premium equipment is a must.
 It will stand the test of time, workout after workout.
+Cheap equipment will break and you’ll end up spending more replacing it than if you’d purchased quality equipment in the first place.

 If you missed it, here is the link to our CEO, Andrew, testing our Parallettes.